 Carbon monoxide poisoning warrants a 911 call, as it can be deadly.

-If your furnace is constantly cycling on, this may be a sign that the problem is your thermostat, rather than the furnace itself.
+If your furnace is constantly cycling on, this may be a sign that the problem is with your thermostat, rather than with the furnace itself.
 The average thermostat

 should last at least a decade.
 However, they can sometimes malfunction earlier in their lifespan.
 This can happen as a result of issues such as aging wiring and dust accumulation.
 Other signs of a malfunctioning thermostat include:

 - The furnace won’t kick on, despite the chill.